pedroabreu0/pedroabreu0.github.io/index.md

 Host of the [Type Theory Forall Podcast](https://www.typetheoryforall.com/)

 I have a MsC at Purdue University under [Prof. Benjamin Delaware](https://www.cs.purdue.edu/homes/bendy/).
-My work was in Programming Languages, Proofs and Theorem Provers, more specifically, translating GADTs from OCaml to COQ for [coq-of-ocaml](https://github.com/clarus/coq-of-ocaml), this work was partially funded by [Nomadic Labs](https://nomadic-labs.com/).
+My work was in Programming Languages, Proofs and Theorem Provers, more specifically, translating GADTs from OCaml to Coq for [coq-of-ocaml](https://github.com/clarus/coq-of-ocaml), this work was partially funded by [Nomadic Labs](https://nomadic-labs.com/).

 The summer of '19 I have been an intern at [Galois Inc.](https://galois.com/)